TejP95ss/24F-Project/app/src/pages/README.md

 ---

 ## **Natasha**

-Natasha_Home is this user's landing page
+These pages are designed to help Natasha, a past co-op student, create and update her profile, edit her reviews, explore the student database, and view co-op reviews.

+---
+### **1. Natasha_Profile_Updates**
+Create user profile and update connect preferences.

+#### **Features**:
+- Create Profile with inputs:
+    - username
+    - profile type
+    - connection preference.
+- Update "open to connect" as true or false.

+---

+### **2. Natasha_Edit_Reviews**
+Update review ratings or text, or delete a review entirely.

+#### **Features**:
+- Update Review:
+  - Input review id, new rating, and updated review text.
+  - Click "Update Review" to save.
+- Delete Review:
+  - Input review ID and click "Delete Review" to remove it.

+---

+### **3. Natasha_Explore_Students**
-Natasha_Edit Reviews allows the user to update or delete one of their own existing reviews Natasha_Explore_Students allows the user to look through the student database or search for a specific student Natasha_View_Reviews allows the user to view all reviews for a specific co-op
+Allows the user to look through the student database or search for a specific student.

+#### **Features**:
+- Fetch list of all students in the database.
+- Fetch information about a certain student based on student ID.

+---

+### **4. Natasha_View_Reviews**
+View all reviews for a specific co-op.

+#### **Features**:
+- Enter co-op position ID.
+Returns a list of all reviews for that co-op, including:
+    - Review ID
+    - Rating
+    - Review text

+---